JAlcocerT/JAlcocerT/content/blog/book-da-datamodelling.md

 They are considered alternatives to each other, providing scalable storage and powerful analytics capabilities in the cloud.

 * However, there are some differences between the two platforms:
-    * Architecture: Snowflake follows a multi-cluster shared data architecture, where compute and storage are separate, allowing independent scaling.
+    * Snowflake follows a multi-cluster shared data arch, where compute and storage are separate, allowing independent scaling.
 BigQuery, on the other hand, employs a **distributed columnar storage** approach with shared storage.
     * Snowflake is cloud-agnostic, while BigQuery is Google Cloud-specific

 ## Data Integration Services